SSO (Single Sign-On)

 Definition

 Single Sign-On (SSO) is an authentication mechanism that lets users access multiple applications or services using one set of login credentials.
-Instead of maintaining separate usernames and passwords for every platform, users authenticate once through a central identity provider and gain access to all connected tools.
-SSO protocols like SAML, OAuth, and OpenID Connect handle the secure exchange of identity tokens between services.
+Instead of maintaining separate usernames and passwords for every platform, users authenticate once through a central identity provider — such as Google Workspace, Microsoft Entra ID, or Okta — and gain access to all connected tools.
+SSO protocols like SAML 2.0, [OAuth](/glossary/oauth) 2.0, and OpenID Connect handle the secure exchange of identity tokens between the identity provider and the service provider, eliminating the need for the service to store or manage passwords directly.

 Why It Matters

-For organizations managing digital publications, SSO reduces friction and improves security.
+For organizations managing digital publications, SSO removes one of the biggest barriers to adoption: account creation friction.
 Team members avoid password fatigue, which leads to fewer weak or reused passwords.
-IT administrators benefit from centralized access control, making it straightforward to onboard new employees or revoke access when someone leaves the organization.
+IT administrators benefit from centralized access control, making it straightforward to onboard new employees, shift team roles, or revoke access instantly when someone leaves the organization.
+SSO also simplifies compliance audits because access logs are consolidated in one identity provider rather than scattered across dozens of separate platforms.

 How It Works in FlipLink

 FlipLink supports Google and Microsoft account sign-in, allowing users to log into the platform without creating a separate password.
 This simplifies onboarding for teams that already use Google Workspace or Microsoft 365.
 Combined with FlipLink's [team collaboration](/features/team-collaboration) features, SSO makes it easy for administrators to add team members who can start managing publications immediately.
-Account security is further strengthened because authentication is handled by trusted identity providers with their own security infrastructure.
+Account security is further strengthened because authentication is handled by trusted identity providers with their own [data encryption](/glossary/data-encryption) and [multi-factor authentication](/glossary/mfa) infrastructure.
+When a team member's access is removed from the identity provider, their FlipLink session is also invalidated.

 Ready to Transform